RTEMS/rtems-docs/c-user/fatal-error/background.rst

 reset is done.
 The BSP provided fatal extension can be disabled by the :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` application configuration option.
 It is recommended to provide an application-specific fatal extension using the :ref:`CONFIGURE_INITIAL_EXTENSIONS` application configuration option.

 In certain error conditions, it may be unreliable to carry out the following steps of the termination procedure since the read-write data may be corrupt.
 One of the fatal extensions of the initial extension set should reset the system to stop the system termination procedure.

 After invoking the fatal extensions of the initial extension sets, the fatal extensions of the :term:`dynamic extension sets` are invoked.
 For this procedure valid read-write data is required.

-Once all fatal extensions are executed, the system state is set to :c:macro:`SYSTEM_STATE_TERMINATED`.

-The final step is to call the CPU port or BSP specific function :c:func:`_CPU_Fatal_halt()`.
+The last action of the system termination handler is to execute the CPU port provided idle loop with maskable interrupts disabled.
+Please note, that properly configured applications should not reach this point.

 .. _FatalErrorSources: